Quantifying Individual Risk for Binary Outcomes: Application to Right Heart Catheterization

 \subsection{Data Description and Setup}

 The study of \cite{Connors-etal1996} includes $n = 5,735$ critically ill patients admitted to the intensive care units (ICUs) of five medical centers between 1989 and 1994.
 For each patient, we observe a treatment status $A$ with $A=1$ indicating the use of RHC within the first 24 hours of ICU care and $A = 0$ otherwise, an outcome $Y$ indicating whether survival $(Y=1)$ or not $(Y=0)$ up to 30 days, and 72 relevant covariates selected by medical experts, encompassing sociodemographic characteristics, primary disease category, secondary disease category, admission diagnosis categories, and comorbidities illness categories. \cite{Connors-etal1996} and \cite{Hirano-Imbens2001} offer a comprehensive description and summary statistics for these variables.
-Similar to the majority of previous studies on this dataset, our method also relies on Assumption \ref{assumption-1}.
-Out of the 5,735 patients, 2,184 (38\%) applied RHC and 3,551 (62\%) did not.
-In addition, among those who received RHC, about 38\% died, compared to 31\% among those who did not receive RHC.
+Out of the 5,735 patients, 2,184 (38\%) received RHC and 3,551 (62\%) did not.
+In addition, among those who received RHC, about 38\% died, compared with 31\% among those who did not receive RHC.
 Consequently, the death rate was around 7\% higher in patients receiving RHC than in those not receiving RHC.
 Nonetheless, this observation does not imply a causal link between the RHC and the increased likelihood of death, as the decision to recommend the procedure is not random.
 Doctors may be more inclined to recommend RHC for patients they perceive to be in worse condition.